grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/02 Reference.md

 A boolean specifying whether the test should just be uploaded to the cloud, but not run it.
 Available in `k6 cloud` command.

-This is useful if you want to just update a given test but to run it later.
-For example to update it from the CI of the test, but run the test on a schedule.
+This would be useful if you would like to update a given test and run it later.
+For example, updating test scripts of a scheduled test from the CI pipelines.

 | Env | CLI           | Code / Config file | Default |
 | --- | ------------- | ------------------ | ------- |